xfltrt/xfltrt.github.io/_posts/2019-08-15-personal-project.md

 The dilemma is whether to restart from scratch or to proceed with the existing codebase.
 I had a look and I’m quite impressed with how well things are thought through in the backend.
 Unfortunately, the codes are not documented well.
 I have to retrace functions from the router, and reverse engineer some algorithms.

 I wish I had pushed through last year, but regardless, I’m happy to be back on track.
 Looking forward to sprint through a simplified version of this project.

+*Update:* I have stopped working on this project but you can find the source code [here](https://github.com/xfltrt/urbnlink) (https://github.com/xfltrt/urbnlink).